 Sock puppets — people submitting contributions on areas outside their personal expertise because they’re paid to do so

-- Wikipedia removed ‘Planeta’ account and gave it to someone else
+- Wikipedia removed ‘Planeta’ account

 - Wikipedia does not accept firsthand information as a legitimate new source